Soyio-id/soy-io-widget/README.md

 - `.CheckboxInput` - The styled checkbox element (supports `borderRadius`, `borderColor`, `backgroundColor`).
 - `.CheckboxLabel` - The checkbox label.
 - `.CheckboxCheck` - The checkmark icon inside the checkbox.
-- `.CheckboxInput--checked` - The checked state of the checkbox
+- `.CheckboxInput--checked` - The checked state of the checkbox.
-- `.CheckboxInput--focus` - Focus state of the checkbox (visible focus ring)
-- `.CheckboxInput:hover` - Hover state of the checkbox

 **Radio**